Rising above adversity.

 At Wright State University I was proud to be a...

 - Top 10 highest draft pick from WSU in history

 Unfortunately, my mom passed away during my junior season before I got drafted in 2018.
 Although this was another devastating loss, I used it as fuel to reach my fullest potential.
 In my first full season with the Diamondbacks, I was able to move up from Low A to High A and was even the July 2019 Organizational Pitcher of the Month.
 My High A team then went on to be 2019 California League Champions before COVID-19 set in.
 Before COVID struck, I was averaging 91.4 mph and only had 2 solid pitches, during Spring training 2021, I averaged 95.4 mph and had 4 solid pitches.
-I am started this season on the DBacks AA affiliate, the Amarillo Sod Poodles where I was named MILB AA Central pitcher of the week in 2 consecutive weeks.
-I am now on the AAA Diamondbacks Affiliate, the Reno Aces, and on the 40-man roster of the Arizona Diamondbacks.
+I started this past season on the DBacks AA affiliate, the Amarillo Sod Poodles, where I was named MiLB AA Central Pitcher of the Week for two consecutive weeks.
+I was then pulled up to the AAA Diamondbacks Affiliate, the Reno Aces, and on the 40-man roster of the Arizona Diamondbacks.
 In July, I was picked up by the Kansas City Royals Organization and played for their AAA Affiliate, the Omaha Storm Chasers, for about three months, until I was pulled up to the Kansas City Royals.
 After having my contract bought out I became a starting pitcher for the Fubon Guardians of the CPBL.

 I am excited to continue pursuing my professional baseball journey and am grateful for the opportunity to be able to share with people my baseball knowledge, mental health advocacy, and my faith.

 Yellow is the color that is associated with suicide awareness and prevention world-wide!